PTL3 – Biodiversity, Ecology, and Evolution

 Past

-CALL FOR PROPOSALS 2025: POST-DOC (young researcher)
+CALL FOR PROPOSALS 2025: POSTDOC (Early-Career Researchers)

 Deadline for project submissions (see submission procedure):

-Friday, January 16, 2026 (4 p.m.
+Friday, January 16, 2026 (4:00 p.m.
 CET)

-Call for proposals 2025: Junior research team
+Call for Proposals 2025: Junior Research Team

 Submission deadline: Tuesday, August 26 (midnight)

-This call targets an original training model within the AEB research units working in the fields of Biodiversity, Ecology, and Evolution led by PTL-3.
-It enables doctoral students (M/F) conducting research on biodiversity, ecology, and/or evolution to obtain financial support to create and manage a small team (Junior Research Team, ERJ) working on a topic related to their thesis subject.
+This call targets an innovative training model within the research units of the AEB Cluster working in the fields of Biodiversity, Ecology, and Evolution, led by PTL-3.
+It enables doctoral students (M/F) conducting research on biodiversity, ecology, and/or evolution to obtain financial support to create and manage a small team (Junior Research Team, JRT) focused on a research area related to their thesis topic.

-This program was designed as part of the CeMEB Labex, was implemented from 2021 to 2024, and supported 36 ERJ projects.
-The program has now been taken over by the PTL-3 of the AEB Cluster and is open to all AEB Cluster doctoral students working in the fields of Biodiversity, Ecology, and Evolution.
+This program was developed as part of the CeMEB Labex, was implemented from 2021 to 2024, and supported 36 ERJ projects.
+The program has now been taken over by the AEB Cluster’s PTL-3 and is open to all AEB Cluster doctoral students working in the fields of biodiversity, ecology, and evolution.

-Submission deadline: Tuesday, May 20 (5 p.m.)
+Submission deadline: Tuesday, May 20 (5:00 p.m.)

 Coming soon